iharshidas/DataScience--PythonProjects/README.md

 This repository contains step-by-step projects for data science beginners using Python.

 ### PROJECT 1 (Analyze TV Data)
 For this set of projects, we will use a combination of data manipulation and visualization to explore television data.
 In this project, we will look at Super Bowl Data, generating insights into game outcomes, viewership, and even halftime shows.

-Packages used- Malplotlib, seaborn, pandas
+Packages used- Matplotlib, seaborn, pandas

 ### PROJECT 2 (Pubg)
 In this project, few questions are answered using the above same packages